Applying For Financial Aid

 - Attempt to use the IRS Data Retrieval Tool (IRS DRT), if possible.
 This is the easiest way to provide tax information for you and/or your parent/s.

 - Sign and Submit!
 Just saving the signed application won’t complete the process.

-Once the FAFSA is completed through the online or myStudentAid mobile app (only students can log in for status on the app), you’ll be able to check the status immediately (paper FAFSA forms will take 7-10 days to process once mailed).
+Once the FAFSA is completed through the online you’ll be able to check the status immediately.
 When checking the status, you’ll one of the following 4 status messages: